-Figure 3 - AV-30-C Aircraft Systems Interfaces - DG Mode
+Figure 3: AV-30-E Aircraft Systems Interfaces - DG, MFD, or CDI Mode

-4.2 Power Input (Required)
+4.2.
+Power Input (Required)

-Power input is required in all configurations and each unit has a dedicated circuit breaker and internal backup battery.
+Power input is required in AI, DG, MFD, and CDI configurations and each unit has a dedicated circuit breaker.
 The power input is internally connected, and diode protected with the unit's internal battery via a processor-controlled switch.
 This architecture allows the unit to continue operation if external power fluctuates or is completely lost.

-When external power is supplied to the AV-30-C, there is no mechanism to turn the unit off.
-When operating on battery, the unit may be forced off with by pressing the left and right buttons until the unit shuts off.
-See §8 - Internal Battery Operation for more information.
+When external power is supplied to the AV-30-E, there is no mechanism to turn the unit off.
+When operating on battery, the unit may be forced off by pressing the left and right buttons simultaneously until the unit shuts off.
+See Section 8 for more information.